 The newest Hearthstone expansion, March of the Lich King, adds the Death Knight class

-March of the Lich King is the third and final expansion of Hearthstone‘s Year of the Hydra, and it brings an enormous shake up to the game — and with a release date of December 6, this expansion is just around the corner.
+March of the Lich King is the third and final expansion of Hearthstone‘s Year of the Hydra, and it brings an enormous shake up to the game — and with a release date of December 6, this expansion will be hitting servers any minute now.
 March of the Lich King adds Death Knights as a brand-new class, plus new minion type, Undead, a new keyword, Manathirst, and more!